 Drinking someone else’s urine may expose a person to numerous diseases.

 Although urine contains antibodies, it also contains bacteria.
-A study involving 100 children found a range of bacteria, including antibiotic-resistant strains, in their urine.
-These bacteria included:
+A

 While bacteria will not cause infection in all people who consume them in urine, they increase the risk of infection.
 People with weak immune systems and young children may be especially vulnerable.